 Susan mentions that information share and communication are “night and day” from before we started using the Agile Method to now.
-Before, the development team worked independently, or on small teams and this was the same for the rest of the company among the development, programs, or sales teams.
+Before, the development team worked independently or on small teams, and this was the same for the rest of the company among the development, programs, or sales teams.

 Question: Have they been able to build other skills because of the Agile Method?

-Susan: Not only have they built their technical skills, but their communication skills and ability to teach their areas of expertise because of the Sprint Reviews.
+Susan: Not only have they built their technical skills, but their communication skills and ability to teach their areas of expertise because of the sprint reviews.

 The scrum teams work together and continually learn from each other.
-They present their projects to the other scrum teams, but the Sprint Reviews involve our entire company.
+They present their projects to the other scrum teams, but the sprint reviews involve our entire company.

 Susan: We used to just hand out assignments and the team members would have to figure out what the assignment even was before they could start and that might take days.
-Whereas now when we are in the refinement and planning stage, we figure all that out ahead of time.
+Now when we are in the refinement and planning stage, we figure all that out ahead of time.
 They can hit the ground running when the sprint starts.

-During the Sprint Planning, the team has time to explore different approaches and creatively think about what we are doing as a whole.
+During the sprint planning, the team has time to explore different approaches and creatively think about what we are doing as a whole.
 We are all able to feel like we are contributing support to the direction the company is going.
-The idea behind our Sprint Planning is that every member of the team feels like it wasn’t just an assignment that is handed to them, but work they choose to do.
+The idea behind our sprint planning is that every member of the team feels like it wasn’t just an assignment that is handed to them, but work they choose to do.